Effective SAM Combination for Open-Vocabulary Semantic Segmentation: Related Work

 \textbf{Segment Anything Model.} The Segment Anything Model (SAM)\cite{kirillov2023segment}, recently introduced by Meta AI Research, marks a pivotal advancement in the field of foundation models for computer vision, particularly image segmentation.
 It builds on the Vision Transformer\cite{dosovitskiy2020image} architecture and trains on the vast SA-1B dataset, which contains over a billion segmentation masks across 11 million images.
 SAM positions itself as a transformative tool in zero-shot image segmentation.
 Its primary innovation lies in its “promptable” design, which enables it to generalize across various image domains without fine-tuning, allowing effective segmentation in new environments through prompt engineering.
 This promptability aligns SAM with trends in natural language processing, where large language models, also pre-trained on web-scale data, demonstrate robust zero-shot and few-shot capabilities.

-SAM's zero-shot proficiency draws comparisons to the advancements in natural language processing seen in models like ChatGPT, marking it as a milestone toward artificial general intelligence in visual tasks.
 Prior to SAM, foundation models in computer vision, such as CLIP and ALIGN, focus on aligning multimodal data—specifically text and image encoders—through contrastive learning for cross-modal zero-shot generalization.
 However, these earlier models primarily excel at tasks reliant on cross-modal alignment, such as image captioning and generation, rather than segmentation.
 SAM advances beyond these models by specifically targeting image segmentation as a foundational task, making it a versatile tool for addressing complex segmentation challenges.